lensesio/fast-data-dev/README.md

 This is useful if you already have a cluster with Confluent's distribution install and want a fancy UI.

+### HBase Connector

+Due to some issues with dependencies, the ElasticSearch connector and the HBase connector cannot coexist.
+Whilst both are available, HBase won't work.
+We do provide the `PREFER_HBASE` environment variable which will remove ElasticSearch (and the Twitter connector) to let HBase work:

+    docker run --rm -it --net=host \
+               -e PREFER_HBASE=true \
+               landoop/fast-data-dev

 ## FAQ

 - Landoop's Fast Data Web UI tools and integration test requires a few seconds